How To Test Retail Banking System

 For example, if you are opening a local savings account then select currency as INR and if you are opening a foreign savings account then select a foreign currency.

-6) For telegraphic transfer verify debit currency and credit currency is different.
+6) For telegraphic transfer, verify debit currency and credit currency is different.

 8) Verify check details are captured in the retail banking application by entering check number, amount, customer, etc.

-9) Verify inward clearing is done by providing details like debit amount, the debit account and credit account.
+9) Verify inward clearing is done by providing details like debit amount, debit account and credit account.

 10) Verify outward clearing is done by providing details like credit amount, credit account and debit account.